GlastonburyC/OpenStack/README.md

 ansible -i ~/.elasticluster/storage/ansible-inventory.uvslurm61 slurm_master -s -m apt -a "name=r-recommended state=present force=yes”
 ```

+You have to do this for all packages in R, and any programs you want to invoke from a batch job...
+It's a pain.

 ##SLURM commands and batch jobs

 Use the following header for your batch job submissions: